 You can also create charts using the Chart menu above the data pane or the Visualization type button on an existing card.
 For the Chart menu, only charts that are compatible with your data selection will be enabled.
 For the Visualization type menu, only compatible visualizations (including maps, charts, or tables) will be displayed.

 By default, a KPI card is displayed as a number value.
-You can use the Legend button to change the parameters, style, and color of the card.
+You can use the Layer options button to change the parameters, style, and color of the card.

 Use the Options tab to change the following settings: